ho-ansible/rsyslog/README.md

 # Ansible role: rsyslog
 System log with filtering and remote logging.
+Server listens on udp/514 and tcp/514 for standard syslog, and tcp/2514 for RELP.

 ## Requirements
 Only tested on Debian stable, for now.